Inference of a time delay in stochastic systems: Numerical procedure

 \subsection{Deep learning: network architecture and hyperparameter tuning}

 For the classification of trajectory data we use a convolutional deep neural network (see e.g., \cite{brunton_data-driven_2022,fawaz_deep_2019}) implemented using \textit{keras} \cite{francoischolletetal.Keras2015} based on \textit{tensorflow} \cite{martinabadietal.TENSORFLOWLargeScaleMachine2015}.
-The neural network (see Fig.~\ref{fig:visualization_neural_network} for a simplified schematic depiction) consists of an input layer (the number of nodes equals the number of relevant time steps), hidden layers, and an output layer (the number of nodes equals the number of classes, i.e., delay times the network is trained on).
+The neural network (see Sec.~\ref{sec:cnn}, especially Fig.~\ref{fig:visualization_neural_network} for a simplified schematic depiction) consists of an input layer (the number of nodes equals the number of relevant time steps), hidden layers, and an output layer (the number of nodes equals the number of classes, i.e., delay times the network is trained on).
 For hidden layers, considerations such as complexity, regularization, and available resources play a crucial role.
-Here, we focus on a few convolutional layers and pooling layers to limit complexity.
+Here, we focus on a three convolutional layers and pooling layers to limit complexity.
 We use a hyperparameter tuning scheme in order to achieve the desired accuracy for classification by the network.
-This means that whether pooling is applied at all in a pooling layer and over how many nodes, filter and kernel size in convolutional layers, the optimization method and the activation function are chosen automatically.
+This means that over how many nodes pooling is applied in a pooling layer, filter and kernel size in convolutional layers, the optimization method and the activation function are chosen automatically.
 Before the final hidden layer, the network is flattened.
-The final hidden layer is then a densely connected layer followed by the densely connected output layer where the number of nodes is equal to the number of different delay times on which the model is trained and where a \textit{softmax} activation function is used to obtain a classification in terms of the probability that the classified trajectory is based on a certain delay time.
+The final hidden layer is then a densely connected layer followed by the densely connected output layer.
+The number of nodes of the output layer is equal to the number of different delay times on which the model is trained.
+A \textit{softmax} activation function is used to obtain a classification in terms of the probability that the classified trajectory is based on a certain delay time.
 The network is then constructed as shown in Table~\ref{tab:network_architecture}.

 As the loss function, which is minimized during training, the sparse categorical cross-entropy was used.
 Figure~\ref{fig:training_acc_loss} presents exemplary accuracy [Fig.~\ref{fig:training_acc_loss}(a)] and loss [Fig.~\ref{fig:training_acc_loss}(b)] as a function of training epochs for the training of the neural network on several nonlinear feedback forces [Eqs.~\eqref{eq:dw_linear}-\eqref{eq:tilted_washboard_nonlinear}] simultaneously.
 We observe good convergence already at as little as 20 training epochs.